-If you’re wondering, ‘Can I make YouTube videos without showing my face?’
-Then the answer is an unequivocal yes.
+If you’re asking yourself ‘Can I make Youtube videos without showing my face?‘ Then the answer is most definitely, yes.

 1. Unboxing Product Reviews or Demos

-All you have to do is point your camera at your hands or film the product from above at an angle.
+All you need to do for this is point your camera at your hands or shoot the product at an angle from above.

-You could unbox your fresh new camera, your new iPhone, or whatever your channel will be about.
-You could talk about the product while your camera is focused just on the product in your hands.
+You could unbox your brand new camera or your new iPhone or whatever it is that your channel is going to be about.
+You can talk about the product and have your camera just facing your hands.

-You can also leave a review for these items.
-So you could demonstrate how you use your iPhone or whatever device you’re evaluating and provide your honest opinion on why you think it’s good or bad.
+You can also review these products, too.
+So you could show how you use your iPhone or whatever product you’re reviewing and give your honest opinion on why you believe this product is good or bad.

-FunToys Collector Disney Toys Review is one YouTube channel that does this quite well; they do toy reviews without exposing their faces and have over 11 million followers.
+One Youtube channel that is doing this very successfully is FunToys Collector Disney Toys Review they do toy reviews without showing their face and they have over 11 million subscribers.

 2. Point of View

-This approach is frequently used with GoPro cameras and other similar devices.
-This approach is a fantastic, and at times mind-boggling, way to create amazing videos that can go viral without ever having to reveal your face.
+This method is often done with GoPro Cameras and similar products.
+This method is a great and sometimes mind-blowing way to make awesome videos that can go viral without ever having to show your face.

-If you’re a travel vlogger, adventurer, or lifestyle vlogger, you can capture some fantastic footage to post on your YouTube channel since you’re doing a lot of fun stuff and the rest of the world wants to watch it, because they’re probably stuck at home.
+If you are a travel vlogger, adventurer, or lifestyle vlogger, you can get some amazing footage to share on your Youtube channel because you’re doing a lot of cool stuff and the world wants to see all the cool stuff you´re doing, because they’re probably stuck at home.